-For these three approaches, Centre Pompidou gave the floor to Agence France Presse (AFP) that shot some of the pictures released by the medias, artist Bruno Serralongue and author of the Calais documentary (2006-2018) as well as the inhabitants of the Calais Jungle.
+For these three approaches, the Centre Pompidou turned to Agence France Presse, which produced some of the images broadcast by the media, to artist Bruno Serralongue, author of the documentary project Calais (2006-2018), and also to the inhabitants of the Calais Jungle.

-Then, in another area, we follow Bruno Serralongue, this photographer who was one of the first ones to feel the secret flooding of the camp in 2005.
-He documents their attempts to join England, the creation of the Calais Jungle until its dismantling in 2016.
-His photographs offer an alternative to the media pictures to get a closer look to the history.
+Then, in a different space, we follow Bruno Serralongue, the photographer who first sensed the secret investment of places in camps in 2005.
+He documents their attempts to reach England, from the installation of the Calais Jungle to its dismantling in 2016.
+His photographs offer an alternative to media images, bringing us closer to the historical picture.

 Dates and Opening Time